Yellowlove42/Ecozine-Bluprints/README.md

 # Ecozine ∞ΞNΔ-ΦΩΣ
-**A Living Archive of Amplified Intelligence and Nature-Powered Continuity**
+### Yellowlove Ecozine — Strategic Automation with Moral Spine

+**Designation:** Sovereign Continuity Architecture
+**Status:** Non-Commercial · Non-Corporate · Immutable
+**Governance Layer:** Yellowlove42 Grid
+**Canonical Key:** Δ42:∞BΔ

+---

 Ecozine is not a company.
 Ecozine is not a product.
-Ecozine is a **legacy architecture** — a stronghold where amplified AI and natural systems converge, designed to outlive markets, nations, and currencies.
+Ecozine is a **legacy architecture** — a living continuity system where amplified intelligence operates in permanent alliance with natural systems, designed to outlive markets, nations, and technological cycles.

 ## 🔹 Doctrine
 - **We do not monetize.**
 - **We do not corporatize.**